technicat/TootSDK/FORK.md

 ## TootSDK

+### AccessToken

+- Added `createdAt` (per the Mastodon API spec)

 ### Account

 - `avatar` is optional to accomodate Mitra (when user hasn't selected an avatar)
 - `header` is optional to accomodate Pixelfed (sometimes stubbed, sometimes nil)
 - `postsCount` is optional to accomodate Firefish (nil in boosts)
-- created `CredentialAccount` and split up the fields accordingly
+- Created `CredentialAccount` and split up the fields accordingly
-- removed the non-decoding initializer
+- Removed the non-decoding initializer
-- return `CredentialAccount` from the appropriate functions, per the spec
+- Return `CredentialAccount` from the appropriate functions, per the spec
-- created `MutedAccount`, returned from `getMutedAccounts`
+- Created `MutedAccount`, returned from `getMutedAccounts`

 ### Admin Functions